pschachte/wybe/WYBE.md

 `constructor` declaration.
 To make the declared *type* public, precede the `type` keyword with the keyword `pub`.

-If you wish for the constructors of the type public, precede the first constructor declaration with the `pub` keyword (this makes all the constructors public).
+Optionally, the constructors can be preceded by the `constructors` (or `constructor`) keyword.
+Each constructor can be made public by preceding that constructor with the `pub` keyword.
+To make all constructors public, precede `constructors` keyword with `pub`.

 The *defs* part may be empty, but if specified, may include any number of procedure and function declarations, which will have full access to the